 - 3-year warranty is shorter than many competitors

 - No lower storage shelf included (you can buy one separately)

 If you don’t mind spending the extra money, the Traeger Timberline 850 is one of the very best pellet grills you can buy.
 In fact, it’s one of the best smokers or grills out there, period.

 For capacity, precision temperature control, and ease-of-use, it’s very tough to beat.

 You can learn more about the Traeger Timberline 850 here, including current prices:

-The Ironwood wood pellet grill is the mid-tier series of Traeger’s new-for-2019 grills.
+The Ironwood wood pellet grill is the mid-tier series of Traeger’s newest grills.
 They feature many of the same upgrades as the Timberline grills and are a step up from the base Pro series.

 As explained in the Timberline 850 review, the number references the cooking capacity of the grill.
 Between the primary and secondary grates, you’ll get a spacious 649 square inches of cook space – 418 on the main grate and 231 on the upper grate.